cysouw/diathesis/text/c01_introduction.md

 ## Method

 Methodologically, I see the approach in this book as an attempt to unify grammatical research with lexicographic research, two aspects of linguistics that are often considered to be separate inquiries.
-In contrast to such a separation, I would like to propose a view of linguistics that might be called ~~grammar of the lexicon~~ [cf. @levin1993: 2-4, but one might just include all of construction grammar].
+In contrast to such a separation, I would like to propose a view of linguistics that might be called ~~grammar of the lexicon~~ [cf. @levin1993: 2-4, but one might just as well include all of construction grammar here].
 In this approach, each grammatical phenomenon should always be linked to individual occurrences, either types (lexicon) or tokens (corpus).
-It is my experience from compiling the current compendium of diatheses that identifying and characterising a specific structure really is just step one of grammatical research.
+It is my experience from compiling the current compendium of diatheses that identifying and characterising a specific structure is really just step one of grammatical research.
 Only by trying to find more examples, with different lexemes and in different contexts, it becomes clear how prominent and varying a grammatical structure really is.

 As as rule-of-thumb, I propose the ~~10-examples-in-15-minutes-rule~~ as step two of grammatical research.
 If you think that a particular construction is widespread, or maybe typical for a specific class of words (e.g. typical for 'intransitives'), then take 15 minutes to search for examples, either in your own intuitions or in one of the many online databases or corpora.
 Resources like the *Digitales Wörterbuch der deutschen Sprache* ([DWDS](https://www.dwds.de)), the various online offerings of the *Institut für Deutsche Sprache* ([IDS](https://www1.ids-mannheim.de/onlineangebote)), or just a Google 'exact search' are really just a click away and completely rejuvenate linguistic research.
 If you are not able to list 10 examples in 15 minutes, then go back to the drawing board and reconsider your intuitions.